 And the pretty glittery name at the bottom of the ornament.
 Ben may struggle with self-control, but his ornament is not completely empty.
 He already started on the right note and that might struggle with his choices, but he is a lot more likely to love his ornament because of that shiny green Christmas tree in the center of it.

 Of course, if you’re just looking for a simple, mess-free craft to do with your students, these ornaments can accomplish that goal too.

-Click the image below to download your free classroom management ornament template!
+Enter your email below to download your free classroom management ornament template, then check your inbox!

-I hope you have a magical Christmas season in these last days of 2015 and that you be blessed with the gift of patience.
+I hope you have a magical Christmas season in these last days of the year and that you be blessed with the gift of patience.